edward795/edward795/README.md

 ## I'm a Learner, Eternal Student, Developer!

-- 🔭 I’m currently working on Python (Crazy Python Practitioner) 🤣!
+- 🔭 I’m currently working on Python (Crazy Python Practitioner)😎!
 - 🌱 I’m currently trying to learn Everything! just thirsty i guess 🤣
 - 👯 I’m looking to collaborate with other developers & content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to cook !
-(Be it an application or a delicious lunch! 🤣)
+(Be it an application or a delicious lunch 😋)

 ## Coding Experience!
 - ⚡ Python - 2000 lines of code